- Investigator

 Breastfeeding

-Breastfeeding provides optimal nutrition and important antibodies that protect infants from infection and other diseases, such as:
+Breastfeeding provides optimal nutrition, antibodies that protect infants from infection and other diseases, and other health benefits:

 - Lower risk of developing sudden infant death syndrome, or SIDS.